Complete Guide to Lace Dyeing Techniques and Color Control

 -

-Shorten development cycles
+Shorten the development cycle

-Different fibers require different dye classes:
+Different fibers require different types of dyes:

-1. Disperse Dyes
+1. Disperse dyes

 -